tommylees112/content_curator/README.md

 - **Distributors**: Send notifications about processed content (Slack)
 - **State Management**: Track which items have been processed and their status

+RssFetcher: Responsible only for fetching content from RSS feeds and returning structured data (like raw HTML, title, link, dates).
+It might interact with storage to save the raw HTML, but shouldn't know about processing or summarization statuses.
+MarkdownProcessor: Takes raw HTML (or a reference like an S3 path), converts it to Markdown, determines if it's suitable for summarization (is_paywall, length checks), and returns the Markdown content and flags.
+It interacts with storage to get HTML and save Markdown.
+Summarizer: Takes Markdown content (or a reference), generates summaries, and returns them.
+Interacts with storage to get Markdown and save summaries.
+NewsletterCurator: Queries the DynamoDBState for items meeting curation criteria (e.g., summarized recently), fetches necessary summaries using S3Storage, formats the newsletter, saves it using S3Storage, and potentially updates item state via DynamoDBState.
+DynamoDBState & S3Storage: Solely responsible for interacting with AWS DynamoDB and S3 respectively.
+No business logic like parsing or summarization should exist here.

 ## AWS Storage Structure

 The system uses AWS for storage: